1. What are Smart Tags?

 - Placeholders can't contain any typos.
 If your placeholder can't be interpreted by the system, the entire placeholder will show up on the popup.

-5. An example of a custom popup using Smart tags
+5. An example of a campaign using Smart tags

 Let’s look at an example of how to customize a popup with DTR including using the optional entry for the default value.
 One of the best uses of DTR is to address your visitors by name.
 You’d like to address all your visitors by name, but you might not have this data for all visitors.